Mitomycin (On the skin)

 How to Use This Medicine

-- A doctor or other trained health professional will apply this medicine to your eyes during glaucoma surgery.
+- A doctor or other health professional will apply this medicine to your eyes during glaucoma surgery.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.